faustoFF/laravel-contextify/README.md

 ### Basic Logging

-Use the `Contextify` facade to log messages with automatic context enrichment:
+Use the `Contextify` facade just like Laravel's core `Log` facade to log messages with automatic extra context enrichment, provided by [Context Providers](#context-providers) defined in configuration file:

 ```php
 use Faustoff\Contextify\Facades\Contextify;